Before digging into the tourist traps, let’s start with your flights.

-A few companies are offering this sort of service here in Berlin, we tried some and to be honest, we saw no difference between them.
+A few companies are offering this sort of service here in Berlin; we tried some, and to be honest, we saw no difference between them.
 Just pay attention to the route and see if you would like more nature, more sightseeing and go either way.
 Some companies are even included on the passes I mentioned above so that you can add that to the list of pros.

 Fotostrasse did the Landwehr Kanal route with Reederei Riedel and the Treptow-Köpenick with Sternfahrt.
-Both good, both with overpriced beer and snacks, both with not so clean bathrooms.
+Both are good, both with overpriced beer and snacks, both with not so clean bathrooms.
 But if you’re choosing a boat to drink beer and go to pee, you’re clearly in the wrong place.
 Go to a bar for this.
 Both rides were super pretty, nobody got motion sick and if you speak German, informative.

 Alexanderplatz and the TV Tower

-We have a full review of the TV Tower’s brunch option and, to be honest, it is the only thing that is not a complete rip-off.
+We have a full review of the TV Tower’s brunch option, and, to be honest, it is the only thing that is not a complete rip-off.

-Fotostrasse is a massive fan of panoramic views, and this is not a secret to anyone, just go and check our Instagram.
+Fotostrasse is a massive fan of panoramic views, and this is not a secret to anyone; just go and check our Instagram.
 Or even Felipe’s or private mine accounts!
 We’re always trying to show you how to see the city from above.
 But paying 16 euros to have the view from up there is a bit too much for what it is.
-A great alternative is to pay less than 5 and go on the top of the hotel across Alexanderplatz.
+A great alternative is to pay less than 5 and go to the top of the hotel across Alexanderplatz.
 You can have a great view and photograph Berlin with its iconic tower in the frame.
 Nothing beats that!